Rajinikanth emotionally recalls actor Sarath Babu's 'quit smoking' advice to him | Entertainment

 ''In Annamalai, there is this important scene of challenging (Rajinikanth taking on Sarath Babu after their friendship turns sour) and took lot of retakes as the emotions did not come out properly.
 He got me a cigarette and after that I felt relaxed and the take was approved.
 He always advised me about good health but he is no more now,'' Rajinikanth reminisced.

-A number of Tamil cinema personalities including actors Surya, Karthi and Suhasini paid tributes to Sarath Babu.
+A number of Tamil cinema personalities including actors Surya, Karthi, Parthiban and Suhasini paid tributes to Sarath Babu.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)